Section VI: Challenges, Strategies and Action Plans

 - Involve participants in planning and implementing strategies.

-- Address the child care necessity of parents with special
+- Address the child care necessity of parents with special needs children

 - Market the Welfare to Work effort to gain community support.